Spread of coronavirus accelerates in U.S. jails and prisons

 In Ohio, the Hamilton County Justice Center is checking the temperature of all released inmates before they leave.
 At the John E. Polk Correctional Facility in Seminole, Florida, if an inmate shows any signs of illness, they’re referred to an outside medical provider.
 Other jails are offering literature on COVID-19 to exiting inmates.

-Inmates in federal prisons said some religious services have been canceled, along with education programs and most visits.
+Inmates in federal prisons said some religious services have been cancelled, along with education programs and most visits.

 “If the virus gets in here, and we are all expecting it to, we are doomed,” said Steven Jones, a 55-year-old inmate at a federal prison in Littleton, Colorado.